 - 1. Subculture when the culture reaches 90% confluency or above. - 2.
-Prepare poly-L-lysine-coated culture vessels (2 $\mu$ g/cm) one day before subculture. - 3.
+Prepare poly-L-lysine coated culture vessels ( $2 \mu g/cm^2$ ) one day before subculture. - 3.
 Warm complete medium, trypsin/EDTA solution (T/E, Cat. #0103), T/E neutralization solution (TNS, Cat. #0113), and DPBS (Ca++- and Mg++-free, Cat. #0303) to room temperature.
-We do not recommend warming reagents and medium in a 37°C water bath prior to use. - 4.
+We do not recommend warming reagents and medium at 37°C water bath prior use. - 4.
 Rinse the cells with DPBS. - 5.
-Add 8 ml of DPBS and then 2 ml of T/E solution into flask (in the case of a T-75 flask).
+Add 8 ml of DPBS and then 2 ml of T/E solution into flask (in the case of T-75 flask).
 Gently rock the flask to ensure complete coverage of cells by T/E solution.
-Incubate the flask in a 37°C incubator for 1 to 3 minutes or until cells completely round up.
-Use a microscope to monitor the change in cell morphology. - 6.
+Incubate the flask at 37°C incubator for 1 to 2 minutes or until cells completely round up.
+Use microscope to monitor the change in cell morphology. - 6.
 During incubation, prepare a 50 ml conical centrifuge tube with 5 ml of fetal bovine serum (FBS, Cat. #0500). - 7.
-Transfer T/E solution from the flask to the 50 ml centrifuge tube (a small percent of cells may detach) and continue to incubate the flask at 37°C for another 1 to 2 minutes (no solution in the flask at this moment). - 8.
+Transfer T/E solution from the flask to the 50 ml centrifuge tube (a few percent of cells may detached) and continue to incubate the flask at 37°C for another 1 to 2 minutes (no solution in the flask at this moment). - 8.
 At the end of incubation, gently tap the side of the flask to dislodge cells from the surface.
-Check under a microscope to make sure that all cells detach. - 9.
+Check under microscope to make sure that all cells detach. - 9.
 Add 5 ml of TNS solution to the flask and transfer detached cells to the 50 ml centrifuge tube.
 Rinse the flask with another 5 ml of TNS to collect the residual cells. - 10.
-Examine the flask under a microscope for a successful cell harvest by looking at the number of cells being left behind; there should be less than 5%.
+Examine under microscope for a successful cell harvest by looking at the number of cells being left behind.
+There should be less than 5%.